wildlyinaccurate/plait/README.md

 ## The Basic Idea

-Inspired by the experience of writing reactive apps in [Elm](http://elm-lang.org/), Plait is an attempt at achieving a similar application architecture with a minimal amount of JavaScript.
+Inspired by the experience of writing reactive applications in [Elm](http://elm-lang.org/), Plait is an attempt at achieving a similar application architecture with a minimal amount of JavaScript.

-In Plait, an app is composed of one or more encapsulated components.
+In Plait, an application is composed of one or more encapsulated components.
 A component is made up of 3 functions: `init`, which provides the component's initial state; `view`, which renders the component at a given state and attaches actions to the UI elements; and `update`, which modifies the component's state based on actions dispatched from the UI.

 Component state is implemented as an immutable map.
 Behind the scenes, the state is contained & managed by [Redux](https://github.com/rackt/redux).
 A component's `update` function is just a Redux [reducer](http://rackt.org/redux/docs/basics/Reducers.html).